 Finance for laser eye surgery

-If you’re using this payment option please ensure you let us know so we can make sure you get the 12 months interest free.
+If you’re using this payment option please ensure you let us know so we can make sure you get the correct amount of interest free months.

 Generally laser eye surgery is not covered by medical insurance as it is an elective surgery and considered a ‘cosmetic procedure’.